Amrutha-space/EmployeeAPI/README.md

 📄 License
-This project is open-source and available under the MIT License.
+This project is open-source and available to collaboration under the MIT License.